mimmo96/RUI/api/src/Readme.md

 myroute_app = Blueprint('myroute_app', __name__)
 # match the blueprint to a specific API route
 @get_data_start_app.route('/myroute')
-# define the callback for the
+# define the callback for the route
 def myroute():
     # parse the parameters of the API request
     valid_parameters, values = check_params(request, ['param_1','param_2',...])